Angie-code/Angie-code/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🔭 I am working on Tech Projects: My Portfolio, Personal websites and some Team's Project on Web Development and UI/UX design.
 - 👯 I look forward to collaborate with Programmers and intermidiate coders like myself.
-- 🥅 2022 Goals: To Learn Frontend Web Development and UI/UX Design.
+- 🥅 2022 Goals: To Learn Frontend Web Development along side UI/UX Design.
 - ⚡ Fun fact: I love to dance and play puzzle games.

 ### Connect with me on: